aleksei-berezkin/typique/README.md

 **Anatomy:**

-- `css()` is a tiny helper function that generates class names.
-- `'title'` is a unique label.
+- `'title'` is a class name which stays unchanged.
 Laim provides autocomplete suggestions, checks for duplicates, and offers quick fixes if collisions occur.
+It's also possible to use prefixes and user-defined helper functions, e.g. `cn('title')`.
+Everything is configurable.
 - `satisfies Css<{...}>` is where you define your styles as a type.
 - `&` is a parent selector shortcut.
 By default, it is preprocessed like in other CSS templating engines, but it can also be left as-is to rely on [native nesting support](https://drafts.csswg.org/css-nesting-1/).

 ## What is supported

-Laim works as a [TypeScript](https://www.typescriptlang.org/) compiler plugin, so it can be used directly in `.ts` and `.tsx` files.
+As a [TypeScript](https://www.typescriptlang.org/) compiler plugin, Laim can be directly used in `.ts` and `.tsx` files.
 You can also use Laim in other environments (e.g. Vue, Svelte, plain JavaScript) by importing a `.ts` file that contains your styles.
 See the [framework integration guide](./docs/Frameworks.md) for details.

 ## Setup